pinche62373/copyyyyyy/app/hono/README.md

 If you want to customize your server or need middlewares:

 - Do not update [index.ts](index.ts).
 - Instead, create `config.ts` with your customizations.
-For inspiration, see this [config.ts.example](config.ts.example).
+For inspiration, see this [config.example.ts](config.example.ts).